swiftlang/swift-package-manager/README.md

 For Quick Help use the ```swift package --help ``` command.

-For extensive documentation on using Swift Package Manager, creating packages, and more, see [Documentation](Documentation).
+For documentation on using Swift Package Manager, creating packages, and more, see the [documentation direcotry](Documentation).

-For additional documentation on developing the Swift Package Manager itself, see [Documentation/Contributing](Documentation/Contributing.md).
+For documentation on developing the Swift Package Manager itself, see the [contribution guide](CONTRIBUTING.md).

 For detailed documentation on the package manifest API, see [PackageDescription API](https://docs.swift.org/package-manager/PackageDescription/index.html).

-For release notes with information about changes between versions, see [Release Notes](Documentation/ReleaseNotes).
+For release notes with information about changes between versions, see the [release notes](Documentation/ReleaseNotes).

 ---